 Upon a turnover the defense immediately takes possession of the disc and becomes the offense.
 If the disc goes out the back of the endzone, the defender who takes possession may play the disc at the back of the endzone or at the goal line.
 If the Thrower is unmarked, they may make a ground check and play the disc.

 The boundary lines are part of the playing field proper.
 If the bottom of the players foot steps on the line, then they are considered in-bounds.
 If they drag the lines out of their original position, they are to be considered out-of-bounds.

 A hand check is needed to initiate play after any infraction of the rules, such as, violations and fouls.
-A ground check is needed to initiate play any other time such as, a pulled disc, brick-mark, turnover, or time-out.
+A ground check is needed to initiate play at any other time such as: a pulled disc, brick-mark, turnover, or time-out.

 Checking the Disc: Out of Bounds Pulls